sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 <!--
-Here, we’re attempting to access the 100th element of our vector (which is at index 99 because indexing starts at zero), but it has only 3 elements.
+Here, we’re attempting to access the 100th element of our vector (which is at index 99 because indexing starts at zero), but the vector has only 3 elements.
 In this situation, Rust will panic.
 Using `[]` is supposed to return an element, but if you pass an invalid index, there’s no element that Rust could return here that would be correct.
 -->

 Ici, nous essayons d'accéder au centième élément de notre vecteur (qui est à l'indice 99 car l'indexation commence à zéro), mais le vecteur a seulement trois éléments.
 Dans ce cas, Rust va paniquer.
 Utiliser `[]` est censé retourner un élément, mais si vous lui donnez un indice invalide, Rust ne pourra pas retourner un élément acceptable dans ce cas.

 <!--
 In C, attempting to read beyond the end of a data structure is undefined